kubos/kubos/docs/app-docs/app-service.rst

 started during system initialization.

 This logic may also be triggered by manually starting the applications service with the ``-b`` flag.

+If an application cannot be started, or immediately fails, an error message will be written to the service's log with the failure reason.

 Upgrading
 ---------